rioredwards/share-a-place-typescript/README.md

 This app is a simple example of how to use the Google Maps API with Typescript.

 This was a practice project for learning Typescript.
-It was made by following this tutorial on Udemy: https://www.udemy.com/course/understanding-typescript/learn/lecture/16935782#content
+It was made by following [this tutorial](https://www.udemy.com/course/understanding-typescript/learn/lecture/16935782#content) on Udemy

 ## Tech Stack